-Optimize Your CTA: Better Alternatives to 'Click Here'
+Optimize Your CTA: Better Alternatives To ‘Click Here’

 There has to be compelling content preceding the link, as well as an accurate description of the landing page.

-If the landing is a dud, every time you present another opportunity to leave the page, your user may not trust that you are not wasting their valuable time.
+If the landing page isn’t what a user expected, every time you present another opportunity to leave the page, your user may not trust that you can help them solve their problem.

-In the example below, the call to action is clearly labeled.
-Even better, it is obvious designers understand their customers’ fears over money, ease of use, customer confidence and the use of color.
+Even better, it is obvious designers understand their customers’ fears over money, ease of use, customer confidence, and the use of color.

 First Date Links

-When your webpage visitor is ready for the next step they must feel confident that the link invitation is worthwhile, credible, and constructive.
+When your webpage visitor is ready to take action, they must feel confident that the link invitation is worthwhile, credible, and constructive.

 When you present a new product offering, nothing should prevent your visitor from immediately seeing what it is.

 We may begin by being sly, especially if we want something.
-I call these “First Date Links”.
+I call these “First Date Links.”

 The screenshot above is taken from an ecommerce website.
 What you see here is the entire top half of the homepage.